apache/shardingsphere/docs/document/content/reference/test/scaling-integration-test/_index.en.md

 All property values can be dynamically injected by means of the Maven command line `-D`.

 `${image-name}` Indicates a legal docker image name, e.g., mysql:5.7, separated by commas if multiple.
-`-Dscaling.it.env.postgresql.version=${image-name}` Indicates the version of PostgreSQL that needs to be tested.
+`-Dscaling.it.docker.postgresql.version=${image-name}` Indicates the version of PostgreSQL that needs to be tested.
-`-Dscaling.it.env.mysql.version=${image-name}` Indicates the version of MySQL that needs to be tested.
+`-Dscaling.it.docker.mysql.version=${image-name}` Indicates the version of MySQL that needs to be tested.

 #### Native Environment Startup